MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-windows-10-phone-app-get-started.md

 >[!NOTE]
 >Power BI mobile app support for **phones using Windows 10 Mobile** has been discontinued as of March 16, 2021.
 [Learn more](/legal/powerbi/powerbi-mobile/power-bi-mobile-app-end-of-support-for-windows-phones)

 The Power BI app for Windows brings Power BI to your Windows device.
 You get up-to-date, touch-enabled access to your business information.
 You can interact with all the Power BI reports, dashboards, and apps that are available to you in the Power BI service - both those that you've [created](../../fundamentals/service-get-started.md) yourself as well as those that have been created by others and shared with you.
-All this from the Power BI app for Windows 10.
+All this from the Power BI app for Windows.

 The Power BI app for Windows has a new design and home page to simplify the way you find and open content.
 To see the new design and home page, just turn on the **New look** toggle at the top of your app's screen.